Beyond the Shadows

-Beyond The Shadows is a fantasy novel written by Brent Weeks and is the third novel in The Night Angel Trilogy.
+Beyond The Shadows is a fantasy novel written by Brent Weeks and is the third novel in the Night Angel series.

 Setting

 Logan Gyre is king of Cenaria, a country under siege, with a threadbare army and little hope.
 He has one chance - a desperate gamble, but one that could destroy his kingdom.

 In the north, the new Godking has a plan.
 If it comes to fruition, no one will have the power to stop him.

 Kylar Stern has no choice.
 To save his friends-and perhaps his enemies-he must accomplish the impossible: assassinate a goddess.

-Beyond the Shadows is the final book in the Night Angel Trilogy.